 The Research-Backed Focus Technique That Can Take Your Golf Game to the Next Level

 When it comes to mastering new motor skills, whether in bowling, basketball, or golf, where we direct our attention can make all the difference.
-A recent study by An and Wulf (2024) on golf pitch shots highlights how an external focus—thinking about the outcome of a shot rather than the mechanics— can lead to multiple benefits, both in performance and emotionally.
+A recent study on golf pitch shots highlights how an external focus—thinking about the outcome of a shot rather than the mechanics— can lead to multiple benefits, both in performance and emotionally.

 Study Overview: What Happened?